morgangraphics/helpr/README.md

 ## objective

-Build a high impact, low latency application to send and receive SMS messages in the event of a natural disaster where resources are strained or non-exisent.
+Build a high impact, low latency application to send and receive SMS messages in the event of a natural disaster where resources are strained or non-existent.

 SMS is a low throughput technology that casts the widest possible net reaching the most advanced smart phones to old flip phones.